-A charism is a gift of God given to an individual or to a group for the good of the Church.
-Each religious community has a charism to share with God’s people, a particular way to build up the Kingdom of God.
+A charism defines the particular essence of an individual or religious community.
 The Shield of the Carmelite Sisters of the Most Sacred Heart of Los Angeles is a symbolic expression of the Teresian Carmelite charism given to us through Mother Luisita, our Foundress.

 The center of the shield depicts a mountain symbolizing Mt.
-Carmel in Israel where the Order was born as well as the soul’s union with God through prayer and contemplation.
+Carmel in Israel where the Order was born.
+It also symbolizes the soul’s union with God through prayer and contemplation.
 The lifelong deepening and intensifying of this union with God is signified by the soul’s ascent up the mountain of the Lord.

-On the top of the mountain is the Cross representing the person of Jesus Christ and his redeeming death on the cross.
+On the top of the mountain is the Cross representing the person of Jesus Christ and His redeeming death.

-The Sacred Heart of Jesus at the center of the cross is in honor of our community title.
+The Sacred Heart of Jesus at the center of the cross is in honor of our community’s name.
 In the Eucharistic love of the Sacred Heart we discover the privileged place of encounter between the human and the divine.
-It is in the ordinary events of our daily lives that Christ reveals His hidden presence.
+Christ reveals His hidden presence in the ordinary events of daily life.
 In our call to be contemplatives in action, we seek to encounter Him in every present moment.

 The spring of water flowing from the Heart of Christ in the Eucharist signifies our union with God in prayer overflowing into active works.
 As mentioned in our Constitutions, “Whatever work is entrusted to us flows from and is a part of our union with God.”
 (Ch.
-8) Our apostolates of education, health care and retreat work all form part of that stream as we promote a deeper spiritual life among the family of God.
+8) Our apostolates of education, healthcare and retreat work all form part of that stream as we promote a deeper spiritual life among God’s people.

 The three stars stand for the three spiritual traditions of the Order– Eremitical, Prophetic, and Marian.
 The Eremitical tradition represented in the star on the right signifies St. Elijah, who was a solitary seeker of God.
 St. Elijah encountered God in the gentle breeze of silent contemplation which impelled him to go down from the mount to serve God with zeal and single-hearted dedication.
 “With zeal I have been zealous for the Lord God of hosts.”
 (1 Kings 19:14)